BruceXSK/BruceXSK.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Xie Shikuan.
+My name is Shikuan Xie.
 I am currently a third-year Master's student at [Visual, Sensing and Intelligent System Laboratory](http://www.vsislab.com/), School of Control Science and Engineering of Shandong University(SDU), advised by Prof. Wei Zhang.
 My research interest mainly lies in robotics, robot perception and deep learning.

 # Education